n4er/n4er/README.md

 ## 🎓 Education

 - **German University of Technology in Oman (GUtech)**
-  Bachelor of Science in Computer Science (Artificial Intelligence track)
+  Bachelor of Science in Artificial Intelligence

 - **The Sultan's School**
   IBDP (International Baccalaureate Diploma Programme)